ably/ably-asset-tracking-android/README.md

 ## Example Apps

-This repository also contains example apps that showcase how Ably Asset Tracking SDKs can be used:
+This repository also contains example apps that showcase how the Ably Asset Tracking SDKs can be used:

 - the [Asset Publishing example app](publishing-example-app/)
 - the [Asset Subscribing example app](subscribing-example-app/)

-To build the apps you will need to specify [credentials](#api-keys-and-access-tokens) in Gradle properties.
+To build these apps you will need to specify [credentials](#api-keys-and-access-tokens) in Gradle properties.

 ## Development